Notes from the trip

 And on day 10, we took the short ride to the international airport, on our six and a half hours afternoon flight back to Addis Ababa (Ethiopia) and then the final ten and a half hours flight to home, Singapore.

-This had been my first real adventure to Africa, and had given me a good sampling of divers landscapes of South Africa, mixing safari elements, with lots of sight-seeing and fantastic drives along the coastline.
-Many memories, many photographs also to not forget what we had seen and experienced.
+This had been my first real adventure in Africa, and had given me a good sampling of diverse landscapes of South Africa, mixing safari elements with lots of sightseeing and fantastic drives along the coastline.
+Many memories, many photographs, and also not to forget what we had seen and experienced.
 A really delightful experience all around, and a longing to come back to Africa and see more...

 The End.